kubic-project/microos-o-o/blog/_posts/2026-04-23-sysextmgr.md

 ## Available default system extention (sysext) images:

 * debug (babeltrace, gdb, ltrace, strace, traceroute)
-* gcc (cpp, gcc, make, patch, update-alternatives)
+* gcc (cpp, gcc, make, patch)
 * git (git, git-core)

 ## Summary

 ### You need `git` on your **openSUSE MicroOS** ?
-Just install the `git` system extention with `sysextmgrcli`, activate and use it...
+Just call `sysextmgrcli install git ; systemd-sysext merge` and use it...

 ### You do not need 'git' anymore on your system ?
-Just deactivate it and it is not available anymore...
+Just call `systemd-sysext unmerge` and it is not available anymore...

 sysextmgrcli bridges the gap between static immutable infrastructure and the need for flexible system additions.
 By leveraging the Btrfs directory structure of MicroOS, it ensures your system remains clean, version-synced, and easy to manage.